mbakunas/azure-ad-sso-lab/README.md

 This template deploys Azure Bastion so no gateway/jump host is needed.

-**NOTE:** Because Azure Bastion is in public preview it's only available in the following regions:
+**NOTE:** Because Azure Bastion just went GA it's only available in the following regions:
 <ul>
     <li>West US</li>
     <li>East US</li>